jiangsheng/jiangsheng.github.io/docs/games/frontmission/index.rst

 Each stage has a victory condition and a defeat condition.
 Most of the time, the defeat condition is losing the main character, but sometimes it could be failing to protect a certain NPC or out of time.
 If you lost in a stage it would be game over.
 If you saved earlier, you can load that save.

-Each :ref:`pilot <front_mission_mechanics_pilots>` has a wanzer.
+Each :ref:`pilot <front_mission_mechanics_pilots>` rides a robot, called wanzer in this game.
 Although you can :ref:`customize <front_mission_mechanics_city>` wanzers any way you want, it is best to build a wanzer to its pilot's strength.
 For example, if the pilot has Double or Switch :ref:`skills <front_mission_mechanics_skills>`, then put Melee or Short :ref:`weapons <front_mission_mechanics_weapons>` in both hands.
 If the pilot is good at Long, equip some long range weapons.
 You want good defensive :ref:`parts <front_mission_mechanics_parts>` on a tank, but you want offensive parts on your attackers.

 Use arrow keys to select options or move target.
 Use A to confirm and B to cancel.
 Use L and R to switch pilots.
-See :ref:`Input <front_mission_mechanics_input>` for more information.
+See :ref:`Input <front_mission_mechanics_input>` for more information about controls.

 When a unit is selected, the top of the screen will display information about the Unit.
 For example, the following two lines